 Only used one year, by 1885, it had been sold and remodeled into a house.
 Many families lived in it over the years.
 The Laura Ingalls Wilder Society purchased the home in 1999 and restored it to the days of Laura Ingalls Wilder.
 The original chalkboards were found under many layers of wallpaper.

-This building is a recreation of Brewster School, the first school where Laura Ingalls Wilder taught after earning her teaching certificate at the age of sixteen.
+This building is a recreation of Brewster School, the first school where Laura Ingalls Wilder taught after earning her teaching certificate at sixteen.
 Brewster School was located 12 miles southwest of DeSmet.

-It was during this time that Laura and her future husband, Almanzo Wilder, started courting.
-Laura was miserable but every Friday, no matter what the weather Almanzo Wilder arrived to take Laura home to her family for the weekend.
-Laura was determined to finish out the term as the money she earned helped to send Mary to the College of the Blind in Iowa.
+During this time, Laura and her future husband, Almanzo Wilder, started courting.
+Laura was miserable, but every Friday, no matter what the weather, Almanzo Wilder arrived to take Laura home to her family for the weekend.
+Laura was determined to finish the term as her money helped send Mary to the College of the Blind in Iowa.

 The Ingalls home that Pa built in town was started in 1887.
 In the beginning it only had three rooms.
 The rest of the house was built one room at a time as money, time and weather permitted.
 The 5 bedroom home was finally completed in 1889.
 The house stands in its original location.
 All windows, doors, woodwork, siding, hinges and interior windows are original.
 The cupboards that Pa built for Ma are still in the kitchen.